 After eating every last mouthful we sat under the awning chatting for a very long time.
 Drinking coffee and smoking aromatic French cigarettes.
 The walk back to the hotel, past throngs of happy, drunk holidaymakers was a rather wonderful way to end what promised to be a rather miserable day.

 We spent a very long time making love that night.
 It was perfect.
-Offering his ass to me.
-Cumming in his mouth.

 The following morning we woke late, fled to the station collected our car; kangaroo hopped (stick shift) back to the Hotel Tonic where he manhandled the luggage into the tiny Ka and off we went.